 Every nonprofit should incentivize continuing education for their leaders.
 The most valuable commodity we have to make lasting change in society is what people can do, not what money can do.
 With limited budgets, understaffed organizations, and little time to spare, education easily and naturally falls to the bottom of the list of priorities.
 Unless a nonprofit takes a stand about the role of continuing education, it runs the risk of it becoming an afterthought and, more importantly, a benefit available to some but not all.

 In order to create a culture of learning within an organization, leadership often needs to budget time and money toward educating its people.
-Third Sector Company has customers who require Board Chairs Academy training before new hires in an organization start their appointments.
-We often ask nonprofits to consider our Nonprofit Leaders Academy a part of the hiring agreement for an executive who will be taking on his or her first executive director position.
+Third Sector Company has customers who require the strategic governance learning of Board Chairs Academy before new hires in an organization start their appointments.

 Nonprofit Leadership Development Programs

 Nonprofit leadership training can heighten your organization and equip your team with the skills they need to serve their cause.
-We offer many programs, including nonprofit executive leadership training, support for interim executives, succession planning workshops, and more.
+We offer many programs, including professional interim executive training, support for interim executives, succession planning workshops, and more.

 Nonprofit Leadership Training With Third Sector Company